RomLab/system-for-underfloor-heating-v2.0/README.md

 <img src="diagrams/drawio/png/hardware-part.png" width="550px" alt="Hardware part">
 </p>
 <p align="center">
-Picture 2: Hardware part.
+Picture 2: Hardware concept.
 </p>

 Central control unit is single board computer.

-Wireless wall-mounted room temperature sensors (WRTS) are powered from local poer adapter, every module has own supply.
-WRTS is consisted from display for showing current temperature and required temperature and other settings.
-There are 3 buttons, one is for input into menu, first is for increase temperature required and last is for decrease temperature.
-The last part is temperature sensor.
-WRTS communicates with central control unit via WiFi through WiFi router.
+The first is wireless wall-mounted room temperature sensors (WRTS) are powered from local power adapters, every module has own supply.
+WRTS is composed of display for showing current temperature and required temperature and other settings.
+There are 3 buttons.
+The first is for increase required temperature.
+The second is for input into menu and the last is for decrease temperature.
+The last part is a temperature sensor.
+WRTS communicates with the central control unit via WiFi.

-Cable wall-mounted room temperature sensors (WRTS) are powered from switch with POE.
+The second is cable wall-mounted room temperature sensors (WRTS) are powered from switch with POE.
 All parts are same as Wireless WRTS.
-Cable WRTS communicates with central control unit via POE switch.
+The cable WRTS communicates with central control unit via POE switch.

-The status indicator is connect with central control unit.
-It is composite from LED for individually temperatures, which are measured from individually parts in HWT.
-There is bus for communication with LCD and central control unit for showing temperatures from tank.
-The status indicators are located at fireplace.
+The status indicator is connected with the central control unit.
+It is composed of LED for individually temperatures which are measured from individually parts in HWT.
+There is a bus for a communication with LCD and the central control unit for showing temperatures from the tank.
+The status indicators are located by the fireplaces.

-Switches unit is composite  from relay module for control individually pumps for circulation heating water into heating circuit of underfloor heating in individually floors.
-There is controlling for pumps for circulation of water from fireplace exchanger.
-Last control is for gas boiler.
+The switches unit is composed of relay modules for control individual pumps for circulation heating water in heating circuit of underfloor heating in individual floors.
+There is controlling for pumps for circulation of water from the fireplace exchanger.
+Last control is forthe heating coil.

-Zone controller si located in the ground floor and in the first floor in distributor for individually heating circuit.
-The cone controller communicates with central control unit via bus.
-The zone controller control individually drives, the drives control individually heating circuits.
-The drives are connected directly into zone controller.
+The zone controller is located in the ground floor and in the first floor in distributor for individual heating circuits.
+The zone controller communicates with the central control unit via a bus.
+The zone controller controls individual drives, the drives control individual heating circuits.
+The drives are connected directly to zone controller.

-Networdk devices are composite from central switch, switch with POE abd home WiFi router.
+The network devices are composited of a central switch, a switch with POE abd home WiFi router.
 The central switch merge all communication from cable WRTSs and from wireless WRTSs.

-The temperature sensors in HWT are deployed in three parts of tank (top, middle and bottom part).
-There are temperatures sensor in smoke flues at individually fireplaces for detection of heating in a fireplace.
+The temperature sensors in HWT are located in three parts of tank (the top part, the middle part and the bottom part).
+There are temperatures sensors in smoke flues at individual fireplaces for detection of heating in a fireplace.

 ### Communication part
 There is communication concept in the picture 3.